mvranovsky/.rootFileOpener/README.md

 <pre><code> sudo update-mime-database /usr/share/mime </pre></code>

 This tutorial is for ubuntu which uses gnome.
 Other operating systems might be a little different.
-More information at links:
+More information at links or consult chatGPT:

 https://coderwall.com/p/qjda2q/create-new-mime-type-and-assign-an-icon-to-it-in-ubuntu